-6 Note that our modern hot water usage data is pre-COVID.
-We have found that average water usage increased in monitored Seattle buildings by 20% during the stay-at-home orders.
+8 Note that Ecotope's recent hot water usage data was evaluated before the COVID-19 pandemic.
+Average water usage increased in monitored Seattle buildings by 20% during the stay-at-home orders.
 It is not clear how that may have impacted the peak daily use.

-7 We find the best fit distribution to the ECDF is a normal distribution which is used to scale the user input for percentage of days load shifted in the load shift section of the report.
+9 We find the best-fit distribution to the ECDF is a normal distribution.
+Therefore, the normal distribution is used to scale the user input for a percentage of days load shifted in the load shift section of the report.